 To lower the risk of sleep-related infant death and keep your baby safe while he or she sleeps, it is important to:

 - Place babies on their backs (face up), every time they sleep.
 Sleeping on the stomach or side increases the risk of suffocation.
 Once an infant can roll from back to stomach and stomach to back, the infant can remain in the sleeping position they choose.

 - Make sure your baby’s crib is in good condition and meets current Consumer Products Safety Commission standards (www.cpsc.gov).

 - Use a firm crib mattress that fits tightly in the crib’s frame and cover it with only a tightly fitted sheet.

-- Place your baby’s crib close to your bed until your baby is six months old.
+- Place your baby’s crib close to your bed until your baby is a year old.
 Infants may be brought into the bed for feeding or comforting, but should be returned to their own crib or bassinet when the parent or caregiver is ready to return to sleep.

 - Keep all loose strings (i.e. blind cords, electrical cords and clothing) away from your baby’s crib.